Global and Local Semantic Completion Learning for Vision-Language Pre-training: Abstract

 \section{Abstract}

 Cross-modal alignment plays a crucial role in vision-language pre-training (VLP) models, enabling them to capture meaningful associations across different modalities.
 For this purpose, inspired by the success of masked language modeling (MLM) tasks in the NLP pre-training area, numerous masked modeling tasks have been proposed for VLP to further promote cross-modal interactions.
 The core idea of previous masked modeling tasks is to focus on reconstructing the masked tokens based on visible context for learning local-local alignment, i.e., associations between image patches and text tokens.
 However, most of them pay little attention to the global semantic features generated for the masked data, resulting in a limited cross-modal alignment ability of global representations to local features of the other modality.
 Therefore, in this paper, we propose a novel \textbf{G}lobal and \textbf{L}ocal \textbf{S}emantic \textbf{C}ompletion \textbf{L}earning (GLSCL) task to facilitate global-local alignment and local-local alignment simultaneously.
 Specifically, the GLSCL task complements the missing semantics of masked data and recovers global and local features by cross-modal interactions.
 Our GLSCL consists of masked global semantic completion (MGSC) and masked local token completion (MLTC).
-MGSC promotes learning more representative global features which have a great impact on the performance of downstream tasks, and MLTC can further enhance accurate comprehension on multimodal data.
+MGSC promotes learning more representative global features, which have a great impact on the performance of downstream tasks, while MLTC reconstructs modal-fusion local tokens, further enhancing accurate comprehension of multimodal data.
+To evaluate the proposed approaches on cross-modal alignment, we develop a validation benchmark called ALIGN-BENCH.
 Moreover, we present a flexible vision encoder, enabling our model to simultaneously perform image-text and video-text multimodal tasks.
 Experimental results show that our proposed method obtains state-of-the-art performance on various vision-language benchmarks, such as visual question answering, image-text retrieval, and video-text retrieval.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{